SHE SERVED PROJECT

 The She Served Project is a campaign and story telling platform aimed at changing the way people “see” women veterans in American society.

 The project was developed as part of Products of Design’s partnership with the NY Veterans Affairs office and held through the Design Research and Integration class taught by IDEO’s Lawrence Abrahamson.

-Jiani Lin / Teng Yu / William Crum / Kevin Cook / Antriksh Nangia
+Jiani Lin / Teng Yu / William Crum / Kevin Cook / Antriksh Nangi

 Human-Centered Design / Design Research / Visual Design / Campaign Design

-The team was first challenged with a question: How Might We establish a new cultural norm that a woman veteran is also a veteran?
+How might we establish a new cultural norm that a woman veteran is also a veteran?

 Starting with secondary research, pouring over VA and VSO (Voluntary Service Overseas) materials the team prepared interview guides for a variety of subjects.
 Then they moved onto primary research by conducting 10 expert interviews, 27 intercept interviews in New York City, along with online surveys distributed through social media.

 Insights + design principles

 Downloading the research the team extracted 5 core insights which lead to 5 design principles in the form of How Might We questions.